TabularEditor/TabularEditorDocs/te3/features/supported-files.md

 Tabular Editor can handle two types of Power BI files the Power BI Template file (.pbit) and the Power BI Project file (.pbip).

 The main difference between the two, is that the **.pbip file contains model data**, where as the **.pbit file contains no data**.
-Both file types contain model **metadata** in the JSON-based [Tabular Object Model (TOM)](https://docs.microsoft.com/en-us/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo?view=asallproducts-allversions) format, which can be loaded by Tabular Editor.
+Power BI template files contain model **metadata** in the JSON-based [Tabular Object Model (TOM)](https://docs.microsoft.com/en-us/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo?view=asallproducts-allversions) format whereas the Power BI Project file reference a model.bim file in the Dataset folder of the project.
+[More info here](https://powerbi.microsoft.com/en-us/blog/deep-dive-into-power-bi-desktop-developer-mode-preview/)

 #### Power BI Project file (.pbip ) *in Preview*
 A Power BI Project file (.pbip) is a new kind of Power BI file that is currently in preview mode.

-It lets you store both a model (.bim) file and a report file structure in one place.
-You can open and save .pbip files from Tabular Editor, as well as from Power BI Desktop.
+It lets you store both a model (.bim) file and a report file structure in folders.
+You can open and save .pbip folders from Tabular Editor, as well as from Power BI Desktop.

 > [!TIP]
 > Power BI Project file is the recommended format using Power BI with Tabular Editor.